 At Long Gully Estate, with over 30 years experience in premium grape growing and wine making, pride is taken in producing the best possible distinctive, cool climate Yarra Valley wines, at very competitive prices.

-What began as a weekend retreat for the owners, Reiner and Irma Klapp, has now become the beginning of a whole new life for them.
+What began as a weekend retreat for the original owners, Reiner and Irma Klapp, become the beginning of a whole new life for them.
 In 1972, when they purchased their 40 hectare property in the picturesque foothills of the Great Dividing Range on ‘Long Gully Road’ just west of Healesville, they had no idea they would be major contributors to the rebirth of the wine industry in the Yarra Valley.
 For the first ten years, they grazed cattle on their weekend ‘hobby farm’ but by 1982, could no longer ignore the enormous potential for their property to produce top quality grapes.

 The initial planting was a total of only 2.2 hectares consisting of Riesling, Chardonnay and Cabernet Sauvignon.
 Further plantings of Pinot Noir, Sauvignon Blanc, Cabernet Franc, Merlot, Malbec and Voignier, have now brought the total plantings to nearly 30 hectares.
 Long Gully Estate would be now seen as one of the larger ‘boutique vineyards’ in the Yarra Valley, crushing around 100 tons of grapes every vintage.